tramitit/guides/en/croatia/registration_of_foreigners_residence.md

 ---
-title: "Registration of foreigners' residence"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-08"
-categories: ["Croatia"]
+categories:
-meta_title: "How to Register a Foreigner's Residence in Croatia"
+- Croatia
+date: '2024-06-08'
-description: "Detailed guide on the process of registering a foreigner's residence in Croatia.
-Covers procedure, required documents, and service providers."
+description: Learn the process of legally reporting and documenting a non-native person's residence in Croatia.
+Required documents and steps explained clearly.
 draft: false
+meta_title: 'Registering Foreigner''s Residence in Croatia: Procedure & Requirements'
+title: 'Registering Foreigner''s Residence in Croatia: Procedure & Requirements'
-translationKey: "croatia-registration_of_foreigners_residence"
+translationKey: croatia-registration_of_foreigners_residence
 ---

 ## Description
 ### What is it?